rometools/rome-docs/docs/rome/technical-docs/plugin-mechanism.md

 `com.rometools.rome.io.impl.GeneratorParsers` class (subclass of the `PluginManager`).
-This plugin manager looks for the `.feed.ModuleGenerator.classes` and the `.item.ModuleGenerator.classes` properties in all the `rome.properties` files. must be the type defined by the generator (ie: rss_1.0, atom_0.3).
+This plugin manager looks for the `.feed.ModuleGenerator.classes` and the `.item.ModuleGenerator.classes` properties in all `rome.properties` files. must be the type defined by the generator (ie: rss_1.0, atom_0.3).
 The fully qualified names of the module generator classes must be separated by whitespaces or commas.
 For example, the default `rome.properties` file modules generator plugins definition is as